juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - Customize the CDN content using Lambda at the edge location (responsive)
 - No server management (Lambda is deployed globally)
 - Pay for what you see (no provisioning)
-- Can be sued to modify `CloudFront` request & responses.
+- Can be used to modify `CloudFront` request & responses.
-- We can create a global application using `Lambda@Edge` where `S3` hosts a static website which uses client side JS to ssend requests to CF which will process the request in a lambda function in that edge location to perform some operation like fetching data from `DynamoDB`.
+- We can create a global application using `Lambda@Edge` where `S3` hosts a static website which uses client side JS to send requests to `CloudFront` which will process the request in a lambda function in that edge location to perform some operation like fetching data from `DynamoDB`.

 ## Step Functions